All My Sons: Adaptations

 All My Sons was first adapted into a film in 1948.
 Edward G. Robinson played Joe Keller.
 It was directed by Irving Reis and gained two award nominations, Best Written American Drama and The Robert Meltzer Award for the film's co-writer Chester Erskine.
 In the film, Steve Deever is renamed Herbert Deever, and makes an onscreen appearance, played by actor Frank Conroy.

 In 1950, Lux Radio Theater broadcast a radio play of All My Sons with Burt Lancaster as Joe.
 The play was adapted by S. H. Barnett and, in an interesting twist, featured the character of Steve Deever in a speaking role.

 In 1958, the play was adapted for British television by Stanley Mann and directed by Cliff Owen.
 This production starred Albert Dekker as Joe Keller, Megs Jenkins as Kate Keller, Patrick McGoohan as Chris Keller and Betta St. John as Ann Deever.

 In 1987, All My Sons was made into a made-for-TV film.
 This version is more faithful to Arthur Miller's original play than the 1948 film version.
 The main roles are James Whitmore as Joe Keller, Aidan Quinn as Chris Keller, Michael Learned as Kate Keller and Joan Allen as Ann Deever.
 Direction was by Jack O'Brien.
 Unlike the 1948 version, this version refers to George's father as Steve as in the play rather than Herb or Herbert.

 In 1998, L.A.
 Theatre Works made a studio-based full-cast production for radio broadcast on Voice of America and NPR.
 The play starred Julie Harris as Kate Keller, James Farentino as Joe Keller and Arye Gross as Chris Keller.

 In popular culture

-All My Sons was the inspiration for the name of the popular band Twenty One Pilots.

 All My Sons is featured in the epistolary crime novel The Appeal by Janice Hallett.

+All My Sons is a 1991 song by the indie band James on the B-side of the single Sound.
+As an anti-war song, the premise of the lyrics is the same as the plot of the play.

+The Columbus, Ohio-based band Twenty One Pilots takes its name from the play after lead singer Tyler Joseph read it in theatre class.